awkward-py/C--Basics/README.md

 # C++ Programs

-This repository contains a collection of simple C programs for educational purposes.
-Each program focuses on different C language features and concepts.
+This repository contains a collection of simple C++ programs for educational purposes.
+Each program focuses on different C++ language features and concepts.
 Some of the code in this repository was contributed by Yash Joshi (awkwardpy).
 Below is a list of the programs included in this repository:

 1. **Arrays.cpp**
    - Description: A program that demonstrates the use of arrays in C.